BenjaminPlanterose/JRC_seeker/README.md

 # Test run

-The test data consists of pooled whole blood WGBS data from old and young men from the following [study](https://onlinelibrary.wiley.com/doi/full/10.1111/acel.13242).
+The test data consists of pooled whole blood WGBS data from old and young men from the study of [Laurentino et al](https://onlinelibrary.wiley.com/doi/full/10.1111/acel.13242).
 Download test data from [Zenodo](http://compbio.mit.edu/ChromHMM/) and uncompress.
 This data is not included in the Github repository since its size exceeds the 100 MB limit.
 This includes:

 * ```sample_data.bam``` - Alignment of WGBS reads from a pooled whole blood experiment.
 Only reads at the beginning of chr12 have been included (for the sake of timely debugging).
 This bam file has been sorted and indexed (.csi file).
 * ```reference_genome``` directory - includes .fa sequence for chromosome 12, already indexed by BISCUIT.